seasketch/geoprocessing/website/docs/api/geoprocessing/functions/toPercentMetric.md

 ```

 Matches numerator metrics with denominator metrics and divides their value,
 returning a new array of percent metrics.
-If denominator metric has value of 0, returns NaN
 Matches on the optional idProperty given, otherwise defaulting to classId
 Deep copies and maintains all other properties from the numerator metric
+If denominator metric has value of 0, returns NaN
+  NaN allows downstream consumers to understand this isn't just any 0.
+  It's an opportunity to tell the user that no matter where they put their sketch, there is no way for the value to be more than zero.
+  For example, the ClassTable component looks for `NaN` metric values and will automatically display 0%,
+  along with an informative popover explaining that no data class features are within the current geography.

 ## Parameters